JoshWills69/Proxmox-HomeLab-Upgrade/README.md

 # 🧠 My Proxmox Lab Upgrade Journey

-I’ve always wanted to take my home lab a little further, not just add more hardware, but truly give myself a space where I could **build freely**, break things, fix them, and push limits without worrying about running out of resources.
+I’ve always wanted to upgrade my home lab, more like take it a little further.
+Not just add more hardware or more power, but truly give myself a space where I could **build freely**, break things, fix them, and push limits without worrying about running out of resources..
+I sometimes ran into limitations and wanted an environment where I could work, build and experiment freely, without constraints.

 That thought kept coming back to me each time I hit a technical ceiling.
 I’d be halfway through a test lab or simulation and think:
 > “If only I had a bit more compute or storage...”

-So one weekend, I decided to stop thinking and start building.

 ---

 ## ⚙️ The Hardware

-I had two spare PCs lying around:
+So one weekend, I decided to expand my setup and create a more capable Proxmox workspace.
+I repurposed two old PCs I recently got:

 - **Lenovo** — Core i5, 16 GB RAM, 525 GB SSD
 - **Acer** — Core i3, 8 GB RAM, 1 TB HDD